imclerran/roc-start/README.md

 Options:
   -f, --force             Force overwrite of existing file.
+  --no-plugin             Force roc-start to use fallback generation insteaad of platform specific plugin.
   -o STR, --out STR       The name of the output file (Defaults to `main.roc`).
 Extension is not required.
   -p STR, --platform STR  The platform to use (Defaults to `basic-cli=latest` unless otherwise configured).
 Set the version with `--platform <platform>:<version>`.
   -h, --help              Show this help page.